nearwalden/covid-compute/DATA-SOURCES.md

 The following data sources are used in this code:

 - [John Hopkins website data](https://github.com/CSSEGISandData/COVID-19).
 This repo contains the data that drives the John Hopkins COVID-19 map.
 Just clone the repo and modify the path in `covid.py` to point to it.

+- [State populations](data/state-populations.csv).
+From Wikipedia on 20200317.
+State abbreviations match above dataset.

 ## Other Sources